 Recently I heard a podcast episode “My First Million” where the guest talked about this early days slinging berries and dating offers as an affilate.
 The host of the show chimed in and said ex affiliates are some of the people they look to hire and are most undervalued in todays market as they actually understand how traffic and the internet work.

-I completely agree, seeing behind the curtain of large corporate performance marketing companies with large well-known sites, there is really no secret sauce, and in many cases the emperor has no clothes.
+I completely agree, seeing behind the curtain of large corporate performance marketing companies with large well-known sites, there is really no secret sauce.

-Many solo and passionate part time affiliates have a better understanding of the landscape and the tactics to drive incremental revenue improvement than execs with MBA’s and Silicon Valley startup “growth marketers”.
+Many solo and passionate part time affiliates have a better understanding of the landscape and the tactics than execs with MBA’s and Silicon Valley startup “growth marketers”.

 The same skills to drive traffic and revenue for affiliate offers can be applied to almost any digital based business.